-- Rights Centre
+- International Rights Centre

 In a dual appearance on the west and east coast of Sweden, last week saw Gothenburg Book Fair launch its programme of seminars to be held during the event, which runs from 28 September to 1 October.
 The seminar programme reflects our present day: crisis, war and the economy all feature alongside future issues such as AI and audio.
 The 2023 themes of Jewish Culture, The City and Audio all make their mark on the 39th edition of the event, in addition to literacy initiatives focusing on children and young people.